akshay4121/GRADE-SUBMISSION/README.md

-# GRADE-SUBMISSION
+# GRADE SUBMISSION MANAGEMENT SYSTEM

-Grade Submission is demonstrating how to implement simple CRUD operations with a 'Grade' entity.
+Grade Submission demonstrates how to implement simple CRUD operations with a 'Grade' entity.

 ## What's inside
 This project is based on the [Spring Boot](http://projects.spring.io/spring-boot/) project and uses these packages :